Kingdom of Gyaman: Divisions

-Society and Government
+Government

-The Kingdom of Gyaman was structured as a confederation of provinces under the authority of the Gyamanhene.
-While the monarch held sacred and political authority within his own domain, real power across the kingdom was decentralized.
-Each province had its own hereditary chief who exercised full political, judicial, religious, and economic authority locally, including the right to convene tribunals and settle disputes.
-These chiefs governed autonomously and collectively limited the power of the king, giving Gyaman a distinctly confederal political system.
+The Kingdom of Gyaman was organized as a confederation of provinces under the authority of the Gyamanhene.
+The king held sacred and political authority within the royal domain, but power across the kingdom was decentralized.
+Each province was governed by a hereditary chief who exercised authority over political, judicial, religious, and economic matters within his territory, including the right to convene courts and settle disputes.
+Decisions made by provincial courts could be appealed to the king but were rarely overturned.
+Matters of foreign relations, including war and alliances, were decided collectively by a council composed of the king and the chiefs, which limited royal authority and gave Gyaman a confederal political structure.